Can Chiropractors Help Golfers Elbow?

 Consider this general rule of thumb: whenever you experience lingering, unresolved pain, you should seek professional health advice to determine the cause.

 If the cause of your pain can be identified, stopping the activity associated with the pain may reduce the symptoms.

 Treatment options may include:

 - Ice therapy – to sooth inflammation and reduce pain

 - Wearing a golfer’s elbow brace

-We often hear patients asking ‘can a chiropractor or occupational therapist help elbow pain?’
+We often hear patients asking ‘can a chiropractor help elbow pain?’
 The answer is yes, in some cases.
 We will examine the alignment of your elbow and wrist.
 Once assessed, we may recommend treatment.
 Depending on your case, specific therapy or soft tissue work may form part of your treatment program.

 Generally speaking, for treatment to work, the following factors needs to be addressed: